East Tennessee Regional Law Enforcement Academy

 While attending the Basic Law Enforcement Officer Education, the attendees can earn college credits toward an Associate of Applied Science degree in Public Safety.

-The Walters State Basic Law Enforcement Officer Education is an intensive eight week, 600 hour course of instruction on basic law enforcement.
+The Walters State Basic Law Enforcement Officer Education is an intensive nine week, 480 hour course of instruction on basic law enforcement.
 Upon completion of the academy the student will be awarded the Technical Certificate in Basic Law Enforcement Officer Education and is eligible to apply for certification by the Tennessee Peace Officers Standards and Training (POST) Commission as a certified peace officer in the state of Tennessee after being employed by a law enforcement agency.

 Academy students are required to live at the academy Sunday night through Friday afternoon.
 During the academy the average day for a student starts at 5:30 AM and does not end until 10:00 PM Monday through Friday.